-Does your help us to determine the best wedding schedule?
+Do you help us to determine the best wedding schedule?

 Every photographer should do that, but a lot just show up the day of your wedding and follow the schedule you have sent to them.
 I DO help you for the schedule.
 It is called the pre-production of the wedding.
 It takes time, but at least I am sure that everything will go smoothly during your wedding day.
 We will first meet for a free consultation and start thinking about the draft of your schedule.
 Then we exchange emails during all the year before your wedding.
 Couple of weeks prior to your wedding we do a Skype session and reviews together all the details of the day.
 Tips: look at a typical wedding schedule.
 Or go further, with this in depth article to create your perfect timeline.

 Is your photographer OK if you ask you to reproduce some specific pictures?

 I usually arrive when the bride and the bride’s maid are getting ready.

 Does your photographer offer an artistic last picture?